pran-7-5/eco_style/README.md

 internet = starlink(availiable)(expensive), oneweb(low price)(wait for launch soon)(no separate dish, cable tv or anything required)

-bluetooth speaker = apple home/alexa studio/sony srs-xb43 for music, phone speakers will be enough in the future, the tech already exist but profit coming in the way, just need four drivers
+bluetooth speaker = apple home/alexa studio/sony srs-xb43 for music, phone speakers will be enough in the future, the tech already exist but profit coming in the way, just need four drivers.

 phone + tab + pc in one device = samsung/microsoft rollable phone (coming soon)(reduction of electronic waste)